 Learn how to reduce your footprint not your style.

-Purchased from Craigslist and styled with new and vintage things.
+This midcentury bench was purchased from Craigslist and is now styled with a mix of new and vintage things.
 The glass bowls were purchased from a vintage store in San Francisco and finally have the perfect place in my home.
 The planter and wire basket are from CB2.

-The Charles Hollis Jones coffee table is a vintage find.
-It’s past perfect but I love the size and lightness of it because it can work in any space.
-It’s important to think about what can work now and later if you’re not settled in your forever home.
+If you’re not living in your forever home yet, invest in versatile pieces that you love.
+This Charles Hollis Jones coffee table is a vintage find.
+It’s past perfect but the size and lightness is perfect now and forever.
 The platter is Jonathan Adler and the tea light holders are from another favorite San Francisco store called Ruby Living.

+The stem came from my orchid that re-bloomed this spring.
+A sprig fell off but has continued to do well in a vase.
 The delicate blown glass vase is from my favorite store in the San Francisco Ferry Building called The Gardener.
-The vase is new but the stem came from my orchid that re-bloomed this spring.
-A sprig fell off but has continued to do well in the vase.
 Next to the vase is a Jonathan Adler tray.
 What can I say, I love his use of color and sense of whimsy.
 It’s all very Annie.

 We're interested in partnerships with brands that share our interests and values.

 Receive weekly emails with workouts, tips & offers to help you live more vibrantly.